anouarbensaad/vulnx/README.md

 $ docker run -it --name vulnx vulnx:latest -u http://exemple.com
 ```

-make a local volume to view the results into a logfile
+to view logfiles mount it in a volume like so:

 ```bash
 $ docker run -it --name vulnx -v "$PWD/logs:/VulnX/logs" vulnx:latest -u http://exemple.com